Skip to main content

 Not all flat roofing membranes work the same way.
 We install three main types around Dallas, and picking the wrong one for your building type?
 That's an expensive mistake.

-TPO (Thermoplastic Polyolefin) - this is what we recommend most often for office buildings.
+TPO (Thermoplastic Polyolefin) is what we recommend most often for office buildings.
 The white surface reflects heat instead of soaking it up like a sponge.
 Your AC units aren't running nonstop trying to cool a building with what's essentially a heat magnet on top.
-The Department of Energy says energy savings can hit 20-30% with cool roofing systems.[2]
-We've seen that play out on actual utility bills.
-It's real money every single month.
+A reflective surface stays a lot cooler than a dark one, and we've seen that show up on actual utility bills.
+Real money every single month.

-EPDM (Ethylene Propylene Diene Monomer) - costs less upfront, which is exactly why warehouse owners gravitate toward it.
-It's basically a black rubber membrane that handles our crazy temperature swings without cracking apart.
-We installed EPDM on some warehouses in Northwest Dallas back in the early 2000s.
-They're still performing.
-The secret?
-Proper installation.
-Cut corners, and it doesn't matter what membrane you use.
+EPDM (Ethylene Propylene Diene Monomer) costs less upfront, which is exactly why warehouse owners gravitate toward it.
+It's basically a black rubber membrane that handles our crazy temperature swings without cracking apart, as long as it goes down right.
+That's the whole game with EPDM.
+Cut corners on the install, and it doesn't matter what membrane you use.

 Modified Bitumen works great for retail and restaurant buildings.
 It comes in rolls, we install it with either heat or adhesive, depending on the specific situation.
 The material seals really nicely around all those rooftop HVAC units and exhaust vents.
 Restaurants especially appreciate that because they've got so much equipment up there.